 Put yourself in the shoes of an identity thief.
-If you wanted to build up trust to increase credit limits, and get approved for more accounts in the victim’s name, would the Innovis credit report not be perfect?
-The unsuspecting victim would not be aware of the damage if it was left on only their Innovis file; yet, if you were to monitor your Innovis report this would not be a concern.
+If you wanted to build up trust to increase credit limits and get approved for more accounts in the victim’s name, would the Innovis credit report not be perfect?
+The unsuspecting victim would not be aware of the damage if it were left on only their Innovis file; yet, if you were to monitor your Innovis report, this would not be a concern.

 Thankfully, Innovis is fully aware of the serious identity theft risks around the world.
-Once thing they certainly do right is help to combat that.
-Their Business Solutions approach towards identity verification is a prime example of their efforts to disestablish identity theft as a threat.
+One thing they certainly do right is help to combat that.
+Their business solutions approach towards identity verification is a prime example of their efforts to disestablish identity theft as a threat.

 Now, let’s try to give an effective answer to this question.

-If you are looking to get an idea of your qualifications as a home buyer, it would make sense to request your credit report (and score) from each of the bureaus.
+If you are looking to get an idea of your qualifications as a home buyer, it will make sense to request your credit report (and score) from each bureau.

-The home-buying process involves fine-combing your credit details; if there was so much as a single reporting mistake, you would want that cleared up — and factored into your score — before moving forward.
+The home-buying process involves fine-combing your credit details; if there were so much as a single reporting mistake, you would want that cleared up — and factored into your score before moving forward.

-Meanwhile, you should be pulling from each of the bureaus on a regular basis to make sure your information is reported accurately.
-This includes everything from ensuring all credit accounts are actually owned by you, to making sure the correct balances were stated.
+Meanwhile, you should regularly pull from each bureau to make sure your information is reported accurately.
+This includes ensuring all credit accounts are actually owned by you to ensure the correct balances were stated.

 If you find any errors on your credit report, make sure to report them to the respective credit bureau.
 A few years ago, the FTC reported that approximately 1 in 20 credit reports contain errors.
-As many as 1 in 250 reports contained scores suppressed by 100 points or more as a result of those errors.
+As many as 1 in 250 reports had scores suppressed by 100 points or more due to those errors.